vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 The most common reasons are:

-1. The debit/credit card has expired
+1. The debit/credit card has expired.
-2. The debit/credit is no longer valid (typically when a user has received a new card, but the previous card's expiry date has not yet been reached)
+2. The debit/credit is no longer valid (typically when a user has received a new card, but the previous card's expiry date has not yet been reached).
-3. Insufficient funds on the debit/credit card (not enough money in the debit card's bank account, or not enough credit left on the credit card)
+3. Insufficient funds on the debit/credit card (not enough money in the debit card's bank account, or not enough credit left on the credit card).
-4. The debit/credit card has been rejected by the issuer
+4. The debit/credit card has been rejected by the issuer.
 5. Payment limit reached, the user needs to authenticate with bankID in Vipps.
-6. The payment has timed out (this happens if the user does not confirm in Vipps within 5 minutes - typically if the user has deactivated push notifications)
+6. The payment has timed out (this happens if the user does not confirm in Vipps within 5 minutes - typically if the user has deactivated push notifications).
-7. Attempt to capture an amount that exceeds the reserved amount
+7. Attempt to capture an amount that exceeds the reserved amount.
-8. Attempt to capture an amount that has not been reserved
+8. Attempt to capture an amount that has not been reserved.

 We are continuously improving the error messages in the Vipps app.
 Please note that we are not allowed to give detailed information about all errors to the